year, our office reviews the freshman application for changes that we would

 that makes your day, that are just sweet moments that you always remember.”

-Tell us about one of your “blackberry moments” from the past five years. -
+Tell us about one of your “blackberry moments” from the past five years. - Creativity is found in many

 forms including artistic avenues, intellectual pursuits, social interactions,

 innovative solutions, et cetera.
-Tell us how you express your creativity. -
+Tell us how you express your creativity. - Tell a story from your life,

 describing an experience that either demonstrates your character or helped to

-Describe a problem, possibly
+shape it. - Describe a problem, possibly

 related to your area of study, which you would like to solve.
 Explain its